-Figure A63 and Figure A64: Frequency of Net Five-Minute Deviations
+Figure A65 and Figure A66: Frequency of Net Five-Minute Deviations

-Figure A63 shows a histogram of MISO-wide net five-minute deviations from 6 a.m. to 10 p.m., which includes MISO's high-ramp and peak hours in the summer and winter seasons.
-Figure A64 shows the same results for the ramp-up hours.
+Figure A65 shows a histogram of MISO-wide net five-minute deviations from 6 a.m. to 10 p.m., which includes MISO's high-ramp and peak hours in the summer and winter seasons.
+Figure A66 shows the same results for the ramp-up hours.
 These hours are particularly important because MISO's need for generators to follow their dispatch signals is largest in these hours.
-When the demands on the system are increasing rapidly and resources do not respond, MISO will not be able to satisfy its energy and operating reserve requirements.
+When the demands on the system increase rapidly and resources do not respond, MISO will not be able to satisfy its energy and reserve requirements.
 In each figure, the curve indicates the share of deviations (on the right vertical axis) that are less than the deviation amount (on the horizontal axis).
 The markers on this curve indicate three points: the percentage of intervals with net positive deviations less than -500 MW, less than zero MW, and the median deviation.